Richard Dawkins' 8-buttoned Creation Machine

 Big bang ripples

-+ galaxies/galaxy clusters would be too dense for life; black holes would dominate; universe would collapse even before life-site could form
++ galaxies/galaxy clusters would be too dense for life; black holes would dominate; universe would collapse even before any life-site could form

 – galaxies would not form; universe would expand too rapidly